percona/percona-server-mongodb-operator/docs/enhancements/K8SPSMDB-cluster-sync/proposal.md

 ## 11. Open Questions

 1. **Target user creation and deletion:** The operator only manages `syncTargetUser` on the local (target) cluster.
 The source user is the user's responsibility.
 When should `syncTargetUser` be created and deleted?
    - *Resolution (revised 2026-06-04):* The operator creates `syncTargetUser` on the target cluster the first time it reconciles a ClusterSync CR for that cluster, and **never drops it** — neither at finalize-time nor on CR deletion.
 The K8s `syncTargetUser` Secret is still owned by the ClusterSync CR and GCs via ownerReferences (or proactively at finalize-time per §5.5); the MongoDB user persists on the target.
 This reverses the earlier decision (2026-05-21) which had the operator drop the user at finalize-time and use a `psmdb.percona.com/clustersync-cleanup` Kubernetes finalizer to drop it on CR delete.
 The reversal removes the operator's need to hold `dropUser` privileges, eliminates a stuck-deletion failure mode (`dropUser` against an unreachable target blocking `kubectl delete`), and matches the broader posture that user removal is a cluster-admin decision rather than an operator action.
-To suspend replication without removing PCSM, set `spec.paused=true` rather than deleting the CR.
+To suspend replication without removing PCSM, set `spec.mode=paused` rather than deleting the CR.

 2. **Cluster-wide mode conflicts:** If two CRs each define `clusterSync` pointing at each other or at the same source, conflicting PCSM Deployments may be created.
 How should the operator handle this?
    - *Resolution (revised 2026-06-04):* The cardinality Lease (§4.1) is named `psmdb-clustersync-<clusterName>-lock` and lives **in the same namespace as the ClusterSync CR and the target PSMDB CR**, not in the operator's own namespace.
 Two PSMDB clusters sharing a name across different namespaces cannot collide because their Leases live in different namespaces; the namespace is implicit in the Lease's location.
 Same-namespace collisions still fail the second CR as intended.
 Earlier shape (2026-05-29) put the Lease in the operator's namespace with a `<targetNamespace>-` prefix in the name; that worked but required the operator to hold Lease RBAC in its own namespace and made the relationship between Lease and CR less direct.
 The revised shape co-locates the Lease with the resource it guards.

 3. **Cluster pause interaction:** When `spec.pause=true`, should the operator automatically pause PCSM first?
    - *Resolution:* Decided A (auto-pause) on 2026-05-21.
-Before the PSMDB reconciler scales down the StatefulSets, it signals the ClusterSync controller (annotation or status condition on matching ClusterSync CRs) to call `POST /pause`.
+Before the PSMDB reconciler scales down the StatefulSets, it signals the ClusterSync controller (annotation on matching ClusterSync CRs) to call `POST /pause`.
 Once `status.state=paused`, the PSMDB reconciler proceeds with scale-down.
-On unpause, the PSMDB reconciler brings MongoDB back up, waits for readiness, then clears the signal so the ClusterSync controller can resume PCSM.
-Avoids unnecessary failure/recovery cycles.
+On unpause, the PSMDB reconciler brings MongoDB back up, waits for readiness, then clears the signal so the ClusterSync controller can resume PCSM (per the user's standing `spec.mode` intent).
+This is the single operator-internal pause path; it does not contradict §3.4 because it does not change `spec.mode` — it transiently overrides PCSM's state for an event the user did not directly trigger on the ClusterSync CR.
 See §8.3 for the full flow.

 4. **Backup/restore and PCSM concurrency:** Should backups and restores be blocked on the target cluster while PCSM is active?
    - *Resolution:* Decided block both on the target cluster for the full ClusterSync lifecycle (`pending`, `initialSync`, `replicating`, `paused`).
 Allowed only when no ClusterSync CR targets the cluster or the CR is `finalized`.